-Delay is an effect that has been around for ages, first seen in analog devices such as the Echoplex.
-It is where a copy of the sound is created and then repeated based on the speed and the amount feedback.
-It is a versatile effect with many applications, and has most likely been used in a favorite song of yours.
+Delay is an effect that's been around for ages, first seen in analog devices such as the Echoplex.
+It's where a copy of the sound is created and then repeated based on the speed and the amount feedback.
+It's a versatile effect with many applications, and has most likely been used in a favorite song of yours.

 A delay effect can help fill empty spaces in a mix, creating a bigger, more reverberant sound and a fuller sounding mix.
 It can also be used more aggressively to create cool rhythmic effects, glitches and repetition.